 Miniature photography (or toy photography as it’s sometimes called) is a brilliant home project that you can practise your camera skills with and have a little bit of fun in the process.

-In this miniature photography tutorial, we’ll look at where to buy miniature figures for photography, ideas for setting up your scene to make it look realistic and those all-important miniature photography camera settings.
+In this miniature photography tutorial, I’ll look at where to buy miniature figures for photography, ideas for setting up your scene to make it look realistic and those all-important miniature photography camera settings.

 Miniature figure photography is the art of capturing small scale figurines such as Lego people, Warhammer characters or other tiny toys.

 Some toy photographers take time to create surrealist landscape dioramas around their main character(s) or an entirely abstract composition.
 You can just keep it simple when starting up with a white background though.

 The idea behind miniature photography is to create a new world – a situation where fictional characters exist and a story that is taking place.
 The small world you create is only limited by your imagination.